Yeast & Propionibacteria Mix for Cattle Feed | Feeding Probiotics Significantly Improves Milk Yield & Productivity

 Less conventional feed probiotic – Propionibacterium freudenreichii

-Propionibacteria are found naturally in the rumen and makeup 1.4% of total ruminal microflora.
-Propionibacteria play a vital role in the production of glucose (gluconeogenesis), spares glucogenic amino acids and inhibition of hepatic lipid oxidation.
-Therefore, they have been used for improving energy metabolism for dairy animals, especially in the transition period from gestation to lactation.
+Propionibacteria are found naturally in the rumen and makeup 1.4% of the total ruminal microflora.
+Propionibacteria play a vital role in the production of glucose (gluconeogenesis), spare glucogenic amino acids and inhibition of hepatic lipid oxidation.
+Therefore, they have been used to improve energy metabolism for dairy animals, especially in the transition period from gestation to lactation.

 Dairy propionibacteria have proven to possess many promising properties such as the production of nutraceuticals like vitamin B2, B12, K and conjugated linoleic acid, and their health-promoting effects could be attributed to one or more of the following modes of action: i) influence on gut microbial composition and exclusion of pathogens; ii) modulation of the metabolic activities of the microbiota and host, and iii) immunomodulation

 The blend of Saccharomyces cerevisiae and Propionibacterium freudenreichii synergistically changes in the rumen microbial population, rumen fermentation, intestinal nutrient flow, and diet digestibility.
 It could be concluded that propionibacteria as feed supplements can play a vital role in the enhancement of ruminants’ productive performance.